Asymptotics of the ground state energy of heavy molecules and related topics

-Let us consider contributions of the outer zone $\cX_0$ which is complimentary to the union of inner zones.
+Let us consider contributions of the \emph{outer zone\/} $\cX_0$ which is complimentary to the union of all inner zones.
 Then

-with $\Weyl_1(x)$ defined by (\ref{24-4-6}) where
+with $\Weyl_1(x)$ defined by (\ref{25-4-6}) where

-We justify (\ref{24-4-9})--(\ref{24-4-11}) a bit later by an appropriate partition of unity.
-One can see easily that contribution of $\{x:\, \ell(x)\le Z^{-\frac{1}{3}}\}$ into expression (\ref{24-4-10}) does not exceed the same expression as in (\ref{24-4-8}) and that contribution of $\{x:\, \ell(x)\ge Z^{-\frac{1}{3}}\}$ into (\ref{24-4-10}) does not exceed $CZ^{\frac{5}{3}}$.
+We justify (\ref{25-4-9})--(\ref{25-4-11}) a bit later by an appropriate partition of unity.
+One can see easily that the contribution of the zone $\{x\colon \ell(x)\le Z^{-\frac{1}{3}}\}$ into expression (\ref{25-4-10}) does not exceed the same expression as in (\ref{25-4-8}) and that the contribution of the zone $\{x\colon \ell(x)\ge Z^{-\frac{1}{3}}\}$ into (\ref{25-4-10}) does not exceed $CZ^{\frac{5}{3}}$.
 Then we arrive to

 \begin{theorem} Let $W=W^\TF$, $N\asymp Z$, $W=W^\TF$.
 Then

 \end{theorem}